resheku/my-awesome/README.md

 - [cortexproject/cortex](https://github.com/cortexproject/cortex) - A horizontally scalable, highly available, multi-tenant, long term Prometheus.
 - [crazy-canux/awesome-monitoring](https://github.com/crazy-canux/awesome-monitoring) - INFRASTRUCTURE、OPERATION SYSTEM and APPLICATION monitoring tools.
 - [crazy-max/diun](https://github.com/crazy-max/diun) - Receive notifications when an image is updated on a Docker registry
-- [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec) - CrowdSec - the open-source and participative IPS able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
-It also leverages the crowd power to generate a global CTI database to protect the user network.
+- [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec) - CrowdSec - the open-source and participative security solution offering crowdsourced protection against malicious IPs and access to the most advanced real-world CTI.
 - [cube2222/octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
 - [cue-lang/cue](https://github.com/cue-lang/cue) - The home of the CUE language!
 Validate and define text-based and dynamic configuration
 - [davrodpin/mole](https://github.com/davrodpin/mole) - CLI application to create ssh tunnels focused on resiliency and user experience.